omab/python-social-auth/docs/developer_intro.rst

         return render(request, "password_form.html")

-Note that the "social:complete" will re-enter the pipeline with the same function that interrupted it (in this case, collect_password).
+Note that the ``social:complete`` will re-enter the pipeline with the same function that interrupted it (in this case, collect_password).